We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In 2019, the

-As with other supplements and vitamins, the FDA do not directly regulate the manufacturing of omega-3 supplements.
-However, they have approved a prescription medication called Lovaza that contains the fatty acid.
-Doctors can use this drug to lower triglyceride levels in people living with hypertriglyceridemia.
+As with other supplements and vitamins, the FDA does not directly regulate the manufacturing of omega-3 supplements.
+However, they have approved two prescription medications that contain these fatty acids: Lovaza and Vascepa.
+Doctors can use these drugs to lower triglyceride levels in people living with hypertriglyceridemia.